 As a nonprofit 501(c)(3) organization, the Geographical Society depends on and appreciates your generous gifts which directly support world exploration grants, underwrite student geographical studies, and help fund our programs that bring the world to Philadelphia’s doorstep.
 You can choose from the many ways to give in support of our mission.
 Your gift to the Society is fully tax-deductible.Donate Today!

 Ways to Support the Geographical Society

 Support the Society by becoming a Member.
-There are three Membership options offering special benefits and your gift is 100% tax-deductible.
+There are four Membership options offering special benefits and your gift is 100% tax-deductible.

 Your gift in any amount will go to work immediately to support the Society’s programs.